Creating a Career Development Plan: Tips and Strategies

 - Assists in gaining recognition from high-level management

-Creating a career development plan requires evaluating abilities and strengths then taking active steps toward professional advancement.
+A career development plan is about evaluating your abilities and strengths then taking active steps toward professional improvement.

-The first step in creating your career plan of development is to determine your current skills, abilities strengths, areas of strength, and areas where improvement is needed.
+The first step when creating your career plan of development is to review your current skills, abilities strengths, weaknesses, and areas that require improvement.

 Ask yourself these questions: